-To help you get started and provide you with plenty of inspiration, we’ve designed a free Social Media Calendar template for you to use, along with the below guide.
+To help you get started and provide you with plenty of inspiration, we’ve designed a free Social Media Calendar template for you to use, a user guide for the calendar along with the tips below.

 Planned vs Ad Hoc Content

-As part of this guide and calendar, we have included one sample month filled with ‘planned’ content specifically for real estate offices.
+As part of this guide and calendar, we have included two sample months filled with ‘planned’ content specifically for real estate offices.
 Before we dive deeper into these examples, we’d like to highlight one thing: a social media calendar filled with planned content, does not mean you can never post spontaneous, ad hoc content anymore.
 Quite the opposite, actually!

 As a real estate office, there is always something going on.
 These are often great things to share online: